exercism/v3/languages/python/exercises/concept/string-methods/.docs/after.md

 Python provides a number of useful methods that you can use to manipulate `strings`.
-These methods can be used for cleaning, splitting, translating, or otherwise working with the str type.
+These methods can be used for cleaning, splitting, translating, or otherwise working with the `str` type.
 New strings can be created based on method arguments, and/or additional information can be returned.
 Strings can be concatenated using the `+` operator or with `str.join()`.

-`Strings` are immutable (the value does not change), so each of these methods will actually return a new instance of `str` instead of modifying the existing one.

-Python provides a variety of different useful methods for working with `Strings`.
-There are many different situations where you may need to process a string or manipulate it in some way.

 Some of the more commonly used methods include: